Yash-op7/BetterReads-Spring-Boot-Cassandra-HA-and-large-scale-app/README.md

 ### Technologies used:
 - Cassandra
     - Motivation: To build for scalability, performance and reliability that Cassandra provides, this app is supposed to be highly performant even with a large number of users, therefore I used Cassandra because:
-        - its a NoSQL DB so we don't have to do sacrifice performance in expenisve joins as our dataset is vast
+        - its a NoSQL DB so we don't have to do sacrifice performance in expenisve joins as our dataset is vast, suppots key-based lookup
         - store metadata on millions of books
         - very flexible, document store
         - scales up or down elastically based on the load
+        - a distributed database, bunch of nodes in a cluster which makes it reliable, fault tolerant and scalable
     - using a hosted Cassandra instance via AstraDB by DataStacks
 - Spring Boot
 - Spring Security: